Vrushabh22/Vrushabh22/README.md

 <hr>

-- 🤔 I’m looking for Internships/Co-op opportunities in Data Science / Data Analytics / Data Engineering
+- 🤔 I’m looking for full-time opportunities as a  Data Analytics / Data Scientist

 <h3>Feel free to reach out to me 👇🏻</h3>